Basil A. Paterson: Lieutenant governor campaign

 In 1970, Paterson vacated his senate seat to run for Lieutenant Governor of New York alongside former U.S. Supreme Court Justice Arthur Goldberg.
-In the primary, Paterson received the most 100,000 more than votes than his ticket mate, who ran a close race against Howard Samuels.
+In the primary, Paterson received 100,000 more votes than his ticket mate, who ran a close race against Howard Samuels.
 During the election, Albany machine boss Daniel P. O'Connell stated "He's the only white man on the ticket."